OpenLiberty/open-liberty-deep-dive/README.md

 Click on `Execute`

 Scroll down and you should see the server response code of `200`.
 This says that the barista request to make an `ESPRESSO` was successfully `Created`.
 If you go back to the terminal you will also see the message `starting to brew: EXPRESSO`.
-Now leave this Open Liberty server running and open a new terminal to continue this masterclass from there.
+Now leave this terminal with the Open Liberty server running and open up a new terminal to continue this masterclass from the same directory.

 ## Module 2: Dev Mode